panpastwa/SpaceMadness/README.md

 # SpaceMadness :ringed_planet:

 #### What is it?
 Game inspired by arcade game Space Invaders.
+Shoot down all the spaceships, collect fruits for bonus points and stay alive for as long as you can!
 ![Gameplay Image](data/gameplay.png "Gameplay")

 Game written in C++ on Linux platform using SFML library.